For detailed information on the citizenship process, visit the Canadian Embassy’s website.

 - The Documents Checklist: refer to for guidance and include in your application

 Submit your application and all required documents to the Canadian Embassy.
 Processing takes between five months and a year.
 You may receive a temporary passport once you submit your citizenship certificate application.
 In this case, be sure to extend the terms of the passport later.
 Your application status may be viewed online.

 Renewing an Adult Passport

-To renew an adult Canadian passport, your old passport must:
+To renew an adult Canadian passport, your old passport must meet the following criteria:

 - have the same name that you would like to appear on the new passport;

 - be issued with a 5 or 10 year validity;

 - have been issued within 15 years before the date you apply for the renewal

 - have been issued when you were at least 16 years of age.

 - Your current passport ‒ it will be canceled and may not be used for travel in the future